FunkyMuse/blog/_posts/2021-07-06-arch_components_donts.md

 val movie = movieData.asStateFlow()
 ```

-🚫 Don't use `_name` for the love of everyone on your team
+🚫 Don't use `_name` for the love of everyone on your team.

 ✅ Use more descriptive name, something like `data` or get creative.